EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-GW recharge as a fraction of moisture of the lowermost soil layer
+Groundwater recharge as a fraction of the moisture in the lowermost soil layer.

 **Parameters**
 - **Fields**